Support Without a Cancer Diagnosis: Helping People at Risk Find Comfort

 Go online: Connect with patients on social media.
 See what group activities are offered in other communities and find out how they got started.

-Use existing resources: Myers reached out to the Hereditary Colon Cancer Foundation in Park City, Utah, for guidance — as well as the University of Michigan Comprehensive Cancer Center (which connected him with Stoffel) and the Cancer Support Community of Greater Ann Arbor.
+Use existing resources: Myers reached out to the Hereditary Colon Cancer Foundation in Park City, Utah, for guidance — as well as the University of Michigan Rogel Cancer Center (which connected him with Stoffel) and the Cancer Support Community of Greater Ann Arbor.

 Be patient: Although it didn’t happen overnight for Myers, the results were worth the work and wait.
 “Connecting with people who really understand feels like coming home,” he says.
 “And knowing that my experience might help someone else has made it all worthwhile.”